-Funding must be approved by the Minnesota State Arts Board for accommodations that do not cause an undue hardship (M.S.
-43A.191(c)).
+Funding must be approved by this agency for accommodations that do not cause an undue hardship.

-Definition
+Definition of Undue Hardship

-Undue Hardship - An undue hardship is an action that is unduly costly, extensive, substantial, or disruptive, or that would fundamentally alter the nature or operation of the Minnesota State Arts Board.
+An undue hardship is an action that is unduly costly, extensive, substantial, or disruptive, or that would fundamentally alter the nature or operation of this agency.